edthedev/Learn_RobotFramework_IllinoisPTR/ReadMe.md

   - Install [Chocolatey](https://chocolatey.org/install)
   - Run the following steps to use Pip and Chocolatey to install the remaining requirements.

-Once you have Python3 and Chocolatey installed, you can install the rest using the following commands:
+Once you have Python3 and Chocolatey installed, you can install the rest using the following commands.

+Run these commands as **Administrator**:

 ```powershell
 pip install robotframework